Garzzza7/Compiler/README.md

 ## Report

-- Use this section to make a succinct but explanatory report of the objectives achieved.
+- All of the minimum requirements have been implemented in the project.

 ## Contributions